Oregon State Bar

-OSBA is charged with administering lawyer admissions and discipline, pursuant to rules promulgated by the Oregon Supreme Court.
+OSB is charged with administering lawyer admissions and discipline, pursuant to rules proposed by bar association and approved by the Oregon Supreme Court.
 It also administers the Legal Services Program which funds legal aid in Oregon and provides accountability by maintaining standards and guidelines for legal aid providers.

-OSBA is governed by a 19 person Board of Governors — 15 of the board's members are lawyers, and four are public members.
+OSB is governed by a 19 person Board of Governors — 15 of the board's members are lawyers, and four are public members.

 Summary

 Oregon has an "integrated bar": all attorneys in Oregon are required to join the Oregon State Bar if they desire to practice law in Oregon.

 Membership fees and program fees from the 16,000 active members, together with revenue from bar programs, fund the entire budget of the agency.
-OSBA has approximately 100 employees and is overseen by a Board of Governors.
-This 16 person board group along with the 200-member House of Delegates and the Oregon Supreme Court provide governance for the agency's activities.
+OSB has approximately 100 employees and is overseen by a Board of Governors.
+This 19 person board group along with the 200-member House of Delegates and the Oregon Supreme Court provide governance for the agency's activities.

-OSBA also administers a board on attorney discipline and the Board of Bar Examiners.
+OSB also administers a board on attorney discipline and the Board of Bar Examiners.
 Additionally, the bar makes recommendations for filing mid-term judicial vacancies in the courts of the Oregon Judicial Department.
 These recommendations are given to the Governor of Oregon who makes the final appointment decision.

 Most lawyers in private practice are also required to participate in the Oregon Professional Liability Fund, a self-funded insurance program.
 As of 2006, the program premium was $3,000 per year for $300,000 in coverage.
 Oregon was the first state to adopt the mandatory insurance scheme for attorneys.

-OSBA administers several programs to facilitate finding legal representation.
+OSB administers several programs to facilitate finding legal representation.
 The bar's Lawyer Referral Service has around 600 attorneys statewide that practice every area of law.
 The service receives around 75,000 calls per year and makes approximately 50,000 referrals.
 The Modest Means Program offers reduced fee representation in family law, criminal law, and landlord/tenant cases.

 The Problem Solvers Program offers a free 30-minute consultation to teens aged 13–17.
 The Military Assistance Panel offers two hours of pro bono work to active duty military members.
 The Lawyer-to-Lawyer Program connects lawyers with more experienced attorneys who are willing to give guidance over the phone at no cost.

 Name

-The Oregon Bar Association (OBA)was a voluntary association from 1890 to 1935.
+The Oregon Bar Association (OBA) was a voluntary association from 1890 to 1935.
 During its existence, OBA was also commonly referred to as the "Oregon State Bar Association" even though that was not its formal name.

-The "Oregon State Bar Association" (OSBA) is a public corporation established in 1935 by the Oregon Legislature to replace OBA.
-In popular usage, the term "Oregon Bar Association" has been often used to describe OSBA.
+The "Oregon State Bar" (OSB) is a public corporation established in 1935 by the Oregon Legislature to replace OBA.
+In popular usage, the term "Oregon Bar Association" has been often used to describe OSB.